Sibilant: Contested definitions

+The palatal fricatives share the characteristic high frequency sound with sibilants, but they are not 'obstacle fricatives', and therefore not typically classified as sibilants.
 The nature of sibilants as so-called 'obstacle fricatives' is complicated – there is a continuum of possibilities relating to the angle at which the jet of air may strike an obstacle.
-The grooving often considered necessary for classification as a sibilant has been observed in ultrasound studies of the tongue for the supposedly non-sibilant voiceless alveolar fricative /[θ̠]/ of English.
+The grooving often considered necessary for classification as a sibilant for anterior fricatives has been observed in ultrasound studies of the tongue for the supposedly non-sibilant voiceless dental fricative /[θ]/ of English.